LogoLog inSubscribe

 • Display the microscopic meaning of electric current and resistance.

-Do not confuse instantaneous velocity (thermal agitation in km/s) and mean velocity of free moving charges (conduction current in mm/s).The resistance of a conductor stems from the numerous collisions taking place in it.
-These collisions are also at the origin of the heating effects known as the “Joule Effect”.
+Do not confuse instantaneous velocity, or thermal agitation in km/s, with mean velocity of free-moving charges, or conduction current in mm/s.
+The resistance of a conductor stems from the numerous collisions taking place within it.
+These collisions also cause the heating effect known as the "Joule effect."

 Click on the connectors to switch them on/off.